boa-dev/temporal/CONTRIBUTING.md

 for the ECMAScript specification.
 This library aims to be a Rust implementation of that specification.

-Due to the current experimental nature of the material and this library, we would advise potential contributors to familiarize themselves with the Temporal specification.
+Due to the nature of the material and this library, we would advise anyone interested in contributing to familiarize themselves with the Temporal specification.

+Also, always feel free to reach out for any advice or feedback as needed.

 ## Testing and debugging